acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Simply Because It&#039;s Amusing
 Thu, 16 Mar 2017 12:20:07

-"Certain magazines have symposiums (I will call them &rdquo;˜symposia&rdquo; if I am allowed to call the two separate South Kensington collections &rdquo;˜musea&rdquo;)" &ndash; G. K. Chesterton
+"Certain magazines have symposiums (I will call them &lsquo;symposia&rdquo; if I am allowed to call the two separate South Kensington collections &lsquo;musea&rdquo;)" &ndash; G. K. Chesterton
 Amusing because it pokes at one of my own peccadilloes.
 Saying "peccadilloes" rather than "bad habits" deserves another clever poke at the same personal weakness, but it's too early and I've had too little coffee.

 ## Straw Men